duncanthrax/scream/README.md

 Using IVSHMEM between Windows guest and Linux host
 -------------------------------------------------------------
-_**Note:** While this setup is possible, it is generally only advised if you can't use network transfer via a standard virtio-net device.
+> :warning: _**Note:** While this setup is possible, it is generally
+> only advised if you can't use network transfer via a standard virtio-net device.
-Scream on QEMU does not benefit from using IVSHMEM.
-It increases CPU load and latency due to the polling nature of the implementation._
+> Scream on QEMU does not benefit from using IVSHMEM.
+It increases CPU
+> load and latency due to the polling nature of the implementation._

 This can be used as an alternative to the default networked transfer when using QEMU/KVM.